uq1/BSAutoGenerator/README.md

 #### A beat saber automatic map generator based on [Lolighter](https://github.com/Loloppe/Lolighter/) but using completely different automapping methods.

-**This generator is based more on casual and fun play, not biased toward expert and expert+ levels, but it will do those just fine as well.**
+**This generator is based more on casual and fun play (easy, normal and hard levels), not biased toward expert and expert+ levels, but it will do those just fine as well.**

 > _You provide your favorate example map dat files (put them in the patternData folder, however many you want.
 More will add more options but slow the generation a little).
 It calculates patterns based on those for new maps, using pure logic, not dumb AI guesswork (although a BeatSage command line is also available, should you want chaotic maps, see below)._